-- The leading country in deaths happened due to a ladder as the cause is the United States.
-Each year more than 1,64,000 people reach the hospital because of ladder injuries.
+- Each year more than 1,64,000 people reach the hospital because of ladder injuries.

-- Maximum deaths happened are from the fall from a height of 10 feet or less.
+- Maximum deaths happened from the fall from a height of 10 feet or less.

-- These number of deaths happened due to the ladders has been tripled in the past few decades.
+- The number of deaths that happened due to the ladders has tripled in the past few decades.

-The solution to avoid these injuries and deaths is mainly by ladder safely and securely use the extension ladder with every precaution that can be taken at the situation the ladder is being used.
+The solution to avoid these injuries and deaths is properly placing the ladder safely and securely using the manual guide of the extension ladder.

 How to Use An Extension Ladder Properly

-The right way to use an extension ladder is explained under as follows:
+The right way to use an extension ladder is explained as follows: